jython/book/sandbox/functions.rst

 ``times2``, we use the ``return`` statement to exit the function with that value.
 If ``return`` is not specified, ``None`` is returned.
-There is no equivalent to a ``void`` method in Java; every function in Python does return a value.
+There is no equivalent to a ``void`` method in Java; every function in Python returns a value.

+XXX can return different types.

 XXX transition